Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Introduction

-This paper is organized as follows: Section II explains the background and motivation behind conv\_approx(), the novel approximation operation that we introduce.
+This work is organized as follows: Section II explains the background and motivation behind conv\_approx(), the novel approximation operation that this work introduces.
 Section III explains the algorithmic principle of using the Most Significant Bit (MSB) as a low-cost hardware proxy for logarithmic magnitude to identify and omit insignificant products.
 Section IV details the hardware implementation, specifically the integration of a custom conv\_approx() instruction into a 32-bit RISC-V processor using a specialized 5-stage Finite State Machine (FSM).
 Finally, Section V provides a comprehensive error and performance analysis using the LeNet-5 architecture on the MNIST dataset.
-The primary contributions include a novel hardware-efficient approximation algorithm with a tunable error-tolerance mechanism for balancing accuracy and efficiency, and the demonstrated ability to reduce MAC operations by up to 88.42\% for ReLU and 74.87\% for Tanh activations during LeNet-5 inference with negligible impact on accuracy.
+The primary contributions include a novel hardware-efficient approximation algorithm with a tunable error-tolerance mechanism to balance accuracy and efficiency, and the demonstrated ability to reduce MAC operations by up to 88.42\% for ReLU and 74.87\% for tanh activations during LeNet-5 inference with negligible impact on accuracy.